deficollective/defiscan/src/content/protocols/curve.md

 ## On the Framework and Stage 0 Classification

-Although Curve is currently rated as Stage 0 under the [DeFiScan Framework](https://deficollective.org/blog/introducing-defiscan/), there is a clear mismatch between the framework’s definition of Stage 0 and the actual structure of the protocol.
+Although Curve is currently rated as Stage 0 under the [DeFiScan Framework](https://deficollective.org/blog/introducing-defiscan/), there is a clear mismatch between the framework’s definition of Stage 0 and the actual structure of Curve.
 The Stage 0 description states:

 > *Critical permissions are still controlled by centralized operators and external dependencies may expose critical risks to users.*

 In Curve's case, control lies entirely with an on-chain DAO operating transparently on Ethereum mainnet.
 There are no centralized operators or external dependencies that pose a critical risk to users.
 This highlights an important area for potential refinement: the framework currently does not assess or quantify the decentralization or incentive alignment of a protocol’s governance.

 Curve is explicitly designed to align incentives over the long term.
-Users must lock CRV for extended periods, up to four years, to participate in governance and earn rewards.
+Users must lock CRV for extended periods, up to 4 years, to participate in governance and earn rewards.
 Voting power is proportional to both the amount of CRV locked and the remaining lock duration.
 DAO members (CRV lockers) are rewarded through token appreciation and yield generation when they support proposals that increase long-term value, and penalized through token depreciation and reduced revenue when they support decisions that harm Curve, its users, or its reputation.
 This structure creates strong incentives to act in the protocol’s best interest.

 These dynamics are similar to Ethereum's proof-of-stake model, which assumes an honest majority of ETH stakers.
 Technically, Ethereum itself can prevent user access, or even steal user funds, but due to the maturity, incentive alignment and decentralization of Ethereum, this largely isn't considered a possibility.
-Any proposal to introduce a Security Council with veto power over blocks or transactions would likely be seen as a regression in decentralization.
+Additionally, any proposal to introduce a Security Council to Ethereum with veto power over blocks or transactions would likely be seen as a regression in decentralization.

 The Curve DAO is one of the most active and longstanding in DeFi.
 Since launching in August 2020, it has maintained a steady governance cadence, averaging around 5 proposals per week (excluding gauge votes), all executed transparently on Ethereum mainnet.
 More recently, the DAO has actively sought to reduce reliance on the `EmergencyDAO` in favor of more fully decentralized governance.

-Of course, measuring decentralization is inherently complex, and no analysis has been conducted to assess the decentralization of Curve's governance structure.
-Still, I believe the framework would benefit from evolving to account for this dimension.
-Factors like immutability, execution delays, or restricted permissions represent only a narrow part of what makes a protocol truly decentralized or resilient.
+Of course, measuring decentralization is inherently complex, and this review does not attempt to assess the decentralization of Curve’s voter base or participation, both of which are essential elements of a robust governance system.
+These elements are also not included within the current framework, which instead emphasizes readily quantifiable attributes such as immutability, execution delays, and restricted permissions.
+While valuable, these factors represent only a partial view of decentralization and resilience.

-In that light, while the Stage 0 classification may be technically accurate under the current framework rules, I do not believe it fully reflects the governance maturity and decentralization of the Curve DAO.
+Given Curve’s design and operational transparency, where governance control resides entirely with an on-chain DAO and is free from centralized operators or critical external dependencies, the Stage 0 classification may be technically accurate under the framework’s current guidelines but does not adequately reflect the maturity or the work Curve has done to decentralize its governance structure.

 ## Review Scope